Sania and Mattek-Sands stun sixth seeds to enter Wimbledon 2nd round | Sports-Games

 Before that, Indian-American Shikha Uberoi had qualified for the US Open women's singles in 2004 and also won her first round against Japan's Saori Obata before losing to Venus Williams.

-Shikha never could make the Grand Slam main draw again and after that it was Sania who kept India represented on the WTA tour.
+Shikha could never make the Grand Slam main draw again and after that it was Mirza who kept representing India on the WTA tour.

-Way back, Nirupama Vaidyanathan was the first to crack a singles Grand Slam main draw in 1998 at the Australian Open, while Nirupama Mankad played the 1971 Wimbledon mixed doubles with Anand Amritraj.
+Nirupama Vaidyanathan was the first to crack a singles Grand Slam main draw in 1998 at the Australian Open.
+She also played Wimbledon doubles with Rika Hiraki in 2001 while Nirupama Mankad played the 1971 Wimbledon mixed doubles with Anand Amritraj.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)